-Figure 9.
+Figure 6.
 CNL Editor folders' structure

-4.2.2 Installation instructions
+3.2.2 Installation instructions

-The CNL Editor is developed using the microservice architecture and is made up by 5 microservices containerized in Docker.
+The CNL Editor is developed using the microservice architecture and is composed of 5 microservices containerized in Docker.
 To run the components in a local machine, you can access with your credentials to the GitLab repository and pull the code, then from the root folder it is possible to build the Docker image of each microservice as follows: